ande3577/redmine_redirect_help/README.markdown

 resource tailored to their specific redmine configuration/usage.
 This plugin will redirect the help link to a specified wiki page in the redmine database.

+## Usage

+Set the project and wiki page in the plugin settings.

-The help page will not be drawn as part of a gven project in order to prevent users from accidently logging issues to the help project.
+Click on the help link at the top of the page or visit '/guide' from the base url to access the wiki guide page.
+The help page will not be drawn as part of a given project in order to prevent users from accidently logging issues to the help project.

+The guide will be available to all visitors without a specifically required permission.
+It will require login if the Authentication required option is selected.

 ## Compatibility

 This plugin is developed and tested on version 2.3.3, it may or may not work with other versions.
-Because it overrides at least one view, future Redmine versions are likely to break compatibility and should be verified.

 ## Installation